aicpslab/certnet-control-sim-main/README.md

 - the explicit mpQP solution contains **52** critical regions;
 - **38** of these regions intersect the bounded plotting window;
 - CertNet compiles **71** Full-library feasibility candidates;
-- CertNet deploys only **23** active candidates.
+- CertNet deploys **23** active candidates.

-This comparison highlights the intended distinction: explicit mpQP represents the objective-induced optimizer partition, whereas CertNet represents a feasibility-certified active cover and leaves performance recovery to coefficient selection inside the certified family.
-Therefore, the deployed active cover can reduce the structural burden without reconstructing the full objective-induced PWA partition.
+This comparison highlights the intended structural advantage: explicit mpQP represents the objective-induced optimizer partition, whereas CertNet deploys a feasibility-certified active cover and learns the performance-dependent selection inside that cover.

 Run: